drk1wi/Modlishka/README.md

 -   Easy and fast configuration through command line options and JSON configuration files.
 -   Pattern based JavaScript payload injection.
 -   Wrapping websites with an extra "security": TLS wrapping, authentication, relevant security headers, etc.
--   Striping websites from all encryption and security headers (back to 90's MITM style).
+-   Stripping websites of all encryption and security headers (back to 90's MITM style).
 -   Stateless design.
 Can be scaled up easily to handle an arbitrary amount of traffic  - e.g. through a DNS load balancer.
 -   Can be extended easily with your ideas through modular plugins.
 -   Automatic test TLS certificate generation plugin for the proxy domain (requires a self-signed CA certificate)